gRPC Status Codes

 attempt 3 -> wait 400ms (then give up)

 Avoid retrying INVALID_ARGUMENT, NOT_FOUND or PERMISSION_DENIED — the inputs must change first.
 For RESOURCE_EXHAUSTED, honour any retry-delay the server returns rather than hammering it.
-Use the table below to confirm a code’s number and HTTP equivalent before wiring up interceptors.
+Use the table above to confirm a code’s number and HTTP equivalent before wiring up interceptors.